iric-soft/km/README.rst

 Runing km on a real sample:
 ---------------------------

-In the `example`_ folder you can find a bash script which can help you to run your first km analysis on a Leucegene sample.
+In the `example`_ folder you can find some bash scripts to help you to run your first km analysis on a Leucegene sample.

 .. _example: https://github.com/iric-soft/km/tree/master/example